 To Deep-Fry

-- Deep-fry until golden and remove from the oil.
-Transfer the tempura to a wire rack or paper towel to remove the excess oil.
+- Deep-fry until lightly golden.
+Transfer to a wire rack or paper towel to remove the excess oil.

 To Serve